kahlertfr/depth-aware-motion-deblurring/docs/chapters/blur-basics.rst

 As shown in figure :ref:`non-blind-deconv` the restoration of a latent image is not an easy task and the results of these simple approaches are not satisfying.
 This motivates the research effort to find suitable models for a better deconvolution which was presented in the related work chapter.

 For spatially-variant kernels a segmentation into constant regions with the same blur kernel is necessary.
-For motion blur this could be done using the depth map of stereo image pairs.
-Then the methods for a uniform kernel can be applied to each region.
+For motion blur caused by camera shake this could be done using the depth map of stereo image pairs.
+Then the methods for a uniform kernel can be applied to each region while taking care of region boundaries.

 Blind Deconvolution